CatarinaCarolina/BiG-SCAPE-workshop/README.md

 Select the .db file inside your output folder.
 It should have the same name as your output folder, so in the example command above it should be `JK1_tutorial_out.db`.

+When you do so, you will be presented with an overview page of the results of this run.
+This page contains some statistics on the run itself and the networks that resulted from the run.

+To explore the networks generated in the run, click on the "network" button at the top-left of the page.

+This section of the results will show a list of connected components on the left side.
+Clicking on any one of them will visualize these in a graph individually.

+Alternatively, you can click "vizualize all" to visualize all the connected components in one graph.
+Note that if the graph is too large, it may not be able to display on your machine.

 [This section](https://github.com/medema-group/BiG-SCAPE/wiki/02.-BiG-SCAPE-Workflows#output-interactive-visualization) contains an overview of all the exploration options that are available.

 Now let's add a few higher distance cutoffs, and see how the GCF architectures might change.